jd580/index_vsdx_file/README.md

 # index_vsdx_file
-Tool to index IP addresses and network addresses network diagrams.
+Tool to index IP addresses and network addresses in network diagrams.